 In January 1975, Makarios visited Mount Athos, where he decided to become a monk.
 He later visited the St Herman of Alaska Monastery (Platina, California) where he met Monks Seraphim (Rose) and Herman (Podmoshensky) and was immersed in the monastic life.
 They suggested he enrol in seminary, which he did, entering Holy Trinity Seminary in September 1975.

 Fr Mitrophan, with the blessing of Archbishop Laurus, moved to Mount Athos in June of 1981.
-Initially, he lived in St Elias Skete for several months, a strict skete which was then connected with ROCOR.
-On the advice of Elder Nicodemus of Karoulia, he then moved to an English-speaking cell (within Koutloumousiou Monastery) with four other ROCOR monks, which was one that other monasteries would often send American visitors to them.
+Initially, he lived in St Elias Skete for several months.
+On the advice of Elder Nicodemus of Karoulia, he then moved to an English-speaking cell (within Koutloumousiou Monastery) with four other monks, which was one that other monasteries would often send American visitors to them.
 He became acquainted with St Paisios the Athonite while there.
 He was tonsured to the great schema by Priest-monk Chrysostomos of Koutloumousiou and given the name George in honor of Saint George the Great-Martyr.

 In February, 1986, Fr George returned to Holy Trinity Monastery and started working in the Printshop of Saint Job of Pochaev, where he worked until 2008.
 He assumed editorial duties of Orthodox Life from 1992 until his consecration as bishop in 2008, including writing and translating many articles for Orthodox Life magazine and translating several sayings of the Optina Elders found in Living Without Hypocrisy (HTM Press, 2006).
 He also began helping at Hermitage of the Holy Cross during this time, serving as confessor and spiritual father.